ansible/community-docs/maintaining.rst

 The collection bot notifies module maintainers when issues / pull requests related to files they maintain are created.

-Module maintainers have the indirect commit right implemented through the `collection bot <https://github.com/ansible-community/collection_bot>`_.
+Module maintainers have indirect commit rights implemented through the `collection bot <https://github.com/ansible-community/collection_bot>`_.
 When two module maintainers comment with the keywords ``shipit``, ``LGTM``, or ``+1`` a pull request which changes a module they maintain, the collection bot will merge the pull request automatically.